-A Subprocess is an activity that contains other activities, gateways, events, etc. which itself forms a process that is part of the bigger process.
-A Subprocess is completely defined inside a parent process (that’s why it’s often called an embedded Subprocess).
+A subprocess is an activity that contains other activities, gateways, events, etc., which itself forms a process that is part of a bigger process.
+A subprocess is completely defined inside a parent process (that’s why it’s often called an embedded Subprocess).

 Subprocesses have two major use cases: